 All too often, companies find themselves trapped: Their products have become too mature, and their manufacturing costs have become too high, even after several cost reduction programs.

-Unfortunately, most of them are unaware that they probably have a core resource willing and ready to reestablish their growth engine and revitalize their market presence – their work of marketing.
-Sadly, this is typically the first cost to go when cost reduction programs become the only foreseeable action.
+Unfortunately, most of these companies are unaware they already have a core resource willing and ready to reestablish their growth engine and revitalize their market presence—their work of marketing.
+Sadly, marketing is typically the first resource to go when cost reduction programs become the only foreseeable action.

 The Value of Good Marketing

-What can good marketing do to increase growth and profitability?
-Good marketing can
+How can good marketing increase growth and profitability?

 - Enable a price premium by creating and communicating preference to and distinction among targeted segments

 - Identify and initiate new revenue with your existing products from new/adjacent markets

 - Generate portfolio growth by leading your business in the discovery, development, and delivery of new products at the right time and rapidly